MagicPoulp/advanced_compose_hilt_paging3_and_local_server/README.md

 We only hash the MD5, but perhaps we should also test the SHA1 and the SHA256, since VirusTotal supports the 3 hashes types https://support.virustotal.com/hc/en-us/articles/115002739245-Searching

+mapHashToVirusStatusHistory could be put in persistent memory to speed up the analysis with known hashes.